MurphyPone/CS-4104/README.md

 # CS-4104
-Some implementations of the algorithms discusses and assigned in CS-4104.
+Some implementations of the algorithms discussed and assigned in CS-4104.
 Notes, problem sets, and formal solutions can be found [here](https://www.murphyandhislaw.com/blog/algorithm-notes).

 ## Graphs